 He co-authored an introductory book to modal logics and tableaux methods (Springer-Birkäuser), co-edited a book on Conditional Logics (Oxford University Press), special issues of the Journal of Applied Non-Classical Logics, the Journal of Philosophical Logic and the International Journal on Game Theory, and the 2012 proceedings of the Eur.
 Conf. on Logics in AI (JELIA).

-He is editor-in-chief of the Journal Applied non Classical Logics.
-He is member of the editorial Board of the Artificial Intelligence J. and the J. of Philosophical Logic (JPL).
-He is a reviewer of the Zentralblatt MATH and of Mathematical Reviews.
+He is the editor-in-chief of the Journal Applied non Classical Logics and associated editor of Artificial Intelligence.
+He is a member of the editorial Board of the J. of Philosophical Logic (JPL).
 He served and serves on numerous program committees.